inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 }
 ```

-Here's what `RecursiveExpr::from_ast` looks like as written using `unfold`.
+Here's what `RecursiveExpr::from_boxed` looks like as written using `unfold`.
 Just as before, there's almost no boilerplate, the body of the function is almost entirely taken up by the logic of unfolding.

+# Testing for Correctness

 I used proptest to test this code for correctness.
 It generates many expression trees, each of which is evaluated via both `eval` methods.
 I then assert that they have the same result. (todo: describe this technique in more detail, credit Rain)